 We just became two people getting more and more angry and not making any progress.

 By finding an effective discipline technique that actually worked, my daughter and I started having fewer conflicts.
-Even in the toughest times, I noticed that if I’d kept my cool and followed a disciplining plan, the outcome was
+Even in the toughest times, I noticed that if I’d kept my cool and followed a disciplining plan, the outcome was always positive.

 1 – Positive Discipline